NijiDigital/gyro/README.md

 ## Command line arguments

 DBGenerator is a command line tool.
-The available parameters are:
+The available parameters are as follows.
+You can also use `-h` do display the usage and available parameters/flags in the Terminal of course.

 | Short flag | Long flag | Description | Android | iOS |
 | ---------- | --------- | ----------- |:-------:|:---:|